LarsMath/tutorial-algebraic-cryptanalysis/exercises/3TI/instructions.md

 - What happens if apply $\mathbf{T}^{-1}$ to both sides of the equation?
 What happens to the amount of variables and equations?
 Also, what degree would these new equations be?
 - For these new equations, what is the degree of the $\mathbf{T}^{-1}$ variables in these equations?
 Can we somehow remove these variables?
 - Can we do the same trick for $\mathbf{A}^{-1}$ and $\mathbf{B}^{-1}$?
+- For each of your models, can you partition the variables so that your equations are bi-, tri-, or multi-homogeneous?
+How could this aid your algorithm?